 Every year, RobotWorx receives many requests for robot prices from customers, students and researchers.
 While specific prices depend on a number of factors, we are able to offer estimated answers to the most common robot cost questions.

 How Much Do New Robots Cost?

-New robotic arms, complete with controllers and teach pendants, typically cost from $50,000 to $80,000.
-Once application-specific peripherals are added, the system costs anywhere from $100,000 to $150,000.
+Complete with controllers and teach pendants, new industrial robotics cost from $50,000 to $80,000.
+Once application-specific peripherals are added, the robot system costs anywhere from $100,000 to $150,000.